wung-s/doc.sitespeed.io/documentation/headless/index.md

  If you run on Linux and want to emulate a screen (a.k.a running a browser without a screen), you need to do this before running:

 * Install [Xvfb](http://www.x.org/releases/current/doc/man/man1/Xvfb.1.xhtml).
-* Setup a start script, checkout how we do it in our   [Docker container](https://github.com/sitespeedio/sitespeed.io-docker/blob/master/all/scripts/start.sh)
+* Setup a start script, checkout how we do it in our   [Docker container](https://github.com/sitespeedio/sitespeed.io-docker/blob/master/all/scripts/start.sh).

 ## PhantomsJS 2
 [PhantomJS](http://phantomjs.org/) is used by default when validating the web performance best practice rules.
 Soon (!) we will upgrade to the (almost) released 2.0 version.
 If you want to try out the 2.0 and use it when you run sitespeed.io, do like this:

-* Follow <a href="https://github.com/ariya/phantomjs/wiki/PhantomJS-2">these</a> instructions to build PhantomJS 2.
+* Follow [these](https://github.com/ariya/phantomjs/wiki/PhantomJS-2) instructions to build PhantomJS 2 or [download](https://bitbucket.org/ariya/phantomjs/downloads) the compiled versions.
 * Run sitespeed.io and configure it to use your own version of PhantomJS

 ~~~bash
 sitespeed.io -u http://www.sitespeed.io --phantomjsPath /the/path/to/your/bin
 ~~~

 * If you also want to collect timings using PhantomJS, run it like this:

 ~~~bash